TAKE ONE OF THESE FUN DAY TRIPS FROM PERTH

-Visiting Perth is an absolute must for any visitor to Australia, with plenty to see and great weather to enjoy.
+Taking some day trips from Perth is a good way to see a little more of Australia’s biggest state while you are visiting, even on a short trip.
 And although there’s heaps of stuff to do in the metropolitan area, there’s a huge variety of day trips from Perth as well.
-So if you’re looking to get out of the city for a day or two, read on for the best day trips from Perth!
+So if you’re looking to get out of the city for a day or two, read on for our favourites.

 The beautiful city of Perth is the capital city of Western Australia, and one of Australia’s most interesting cities.
 Straddling the Swan River, right beside the Indian Ocean, Perth is home to just over two million people.